xiangsuqi/au-syssec-f25-exercises/04_link_layer_security/readme.md

 ## Preliminaries: scanning the network

-There are two access points, with SSIDs `NETSEC` and `SYSSEC`, that you need to find the link layer addresses for.
+There are two access points, with SSIDs `SYSSEC` and `NETSEC`, that you need to find the link layer addresses for.
 These two networks have different IP ranges: `192.168.1.0/24` and `192.168.2.0/24`, respectively.

 ### GNU/Linux